UCL/git-novice/_episodes/04-changes.md

 > ## Where Are My Changes?
 >
-> If we run `ls` at this point, we will still see just one file called `mars.txt`.
+> If we run `ls` at this point, we will still see just one file called `guacamole.md`.
 > That's because Git saves information about files' history
 > in the special `.git` directory mentioned earlier
 > so that our filesystem doesn't become cluttered
 > (and so that we can't accidentally edit or delete an old version).
 {: .callout}

-Now suppose Dracula adds more information to the file.
+Now suppose Alfredo adds more information to the file.
 (Again, we'll edit with `nano` and then `cat` the file to show its contents;
 you may use a different editor, and don't need to `cat`.)

 ~~~
-$ nano mars.txt
+$ nano guacamole.md
-$ cat mars.txt
+$ cat guacamole.md
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
+# Ingredients
+- avocado
+- lemon
+- salt
+# Instructions
 ~~~
 {: .output}